 Step 2: Set The Date

-If you haven’t done so already, it’s time to start thinking about an essential question: What’s your wedding date?
+If you haven’t done so already, it’s time to start thinking about a wedding date.

 See our guide for How To Set A Wedding Date